 Stephan works on the development of new methods for fast radiative transfer and is also involved in the development of fast variational retrieval codes.

-Amanda uses surface and balloon-borne instruments to observe and study cloud and radiation processes, so as to improve their representation in atmospheric models.
+Amanda uses surface and balloon-borne instruments to observe and study cloud and radiation processes, so as to improve their representation in Numerical Weather Prediction forecast models.

 Dave supports airborne atmospheric research by providing guidance to optimise the use of the FAAM BAe146 research aircraft.